jeremy21212121/jeremypoole_ca/content/posts/js-injection.md

 I just can't find any way to weaponize this.
 There is another login form, but it works differently so our payload is not effective.

 It is entirely possible that I'm missing an obvious method of weaponizing this payload.
 Unfortunately, I don't believe that to be the case.
 That means we are at a dead end.

+## Update

+As of Feb 2021 this bug is still present on canadapost.ca

+I tried to notify them but I got nowhere.